bds21005/Ben-Schies-Portfolio/index.md

 ---
-title: "Ben Schies"
+title: "A Little About Me:"
 ---

-A little about me:

 I am a **Senior UConn Physics student**, with a particular interest in **optics research**.
 I am interested in **acoustic effects on photons travelling through a system**.